mwhapples/BrailleBlaster-NG-docs/manual.md

 The three options have an Add button and Not radio buttons.

-- Add: Only finds the text you typed if it has the selected formatting.\
+- Add: Only finds the text you typed if it has the selected formatting.
-  **Example:** If you add "Heading 1" to the Find box, your search only finds the word "The" if it appears within a Heading 1 style and ignores all other instances.
+  **Example:** If you add “Heading 1” to the Find box, your search only finds the word “The” if it appears within a Heading 1 style and ignores all other instances.

 <!-- -->

 - Not Radio Buttons: The behavior of the Not button is a little more complicated.
-It finds all instances of the text unless it has the selected formatting.\
+It finds all instances of the text unless it has the selected formatting.
-  **Example:** If you remove "Heading 1" to the Find box, it appears as "Not Heading 1," and search for all instances of "The" that are not within Heading 1 styles.
+  **Example:** If you remove “Heading 1” to the Find box, it appears as “Not Heading 1,” and search for all instances of “The” that are not within Heading 1 styles.

 ![formatting window with Heading 1 highlighted](findheading1.jpg "formatting window with Heading 1 highlighted")